-The VertDesk v3 ranked as our third best desk overall, but the first desk to be listed from the mid-range category.
+The VertDesk v3 ranked as our second best desk overall, but the first desk to be listed from the mid-range category.
 With its claim to fame being stability, the VertDesk v3 features a traditional cross support and extra thick steel tubes used for its columns.
 These thick tubes were designed to eliminate flexing found on most standing desks when extended to tall heights.
 With the feet and upper supports welded to the columns, the potential for a loose connection here was also eliminated.

 Inside the VertDesk v3 you’ll find high-end components, similar to those found in the desks offered for a much higher price tag.
 These include single stage cold-rolled gears from German manufacturer Ketterer paired with one of their strongest single motors to match.
 A premium electronics pack from Laing Innotech that comes standard with GyroSense Technology for one of the best collision avoidance systems in its class.

 The VertDesk v3 averages an adjustment speed of 1.55” per second and is one of the faster options we have tested.
 During our load testing, the single motor system was able to lift 275 lbs., only dropping to 1.35” per second.
 With overload protection turned off, we were able to lift 350 lbs. at 1.27” per second.